What Is The Best Way To Study The Bible

 • The Bible is not a puzzle to be solved or reinterpreted—it is a divine guide to be followed.

 God has given us His Word for our well-being.
-Let us study it with the goal of obedience, not interpretation, trusting that He has said exactly what He means for us to hear; that He has provided all we will ever need—in this life and throughout eternity.
+Let us study it with the goal of obedience, not interpretation, trusting that He has said exactly what He means for us to hear and that through them He has provided all we will ever need—in this life and throughout eternity.

 Thanks for your interest in growing your relationship with God…